Postgraduate Diploma in Child and Family Psychology

-They must also either be currently enrolled in, or have completed a Master of Arts (MA) or a Master of Science (MSc) in Child and Family Psychology, or equivalent; or be currently enrolled in, or have completed a PhD approved by the Director, Health Sciences Centre.
-The PGDipChFamPsyc can be started after Part I (Foundation Year) of the MA or MSc in Child and Family Psychology or an approved Master of Education* is completed.
+They must also either be currently enrolled in, or have completed a Master of Arts (MA) or a Master of Science (MSc) in Child and Family Psychology, or equivalent; or be currently enrolled in, or have completed a PhD approved by the Director, School of Health Sciences.
+The PGDipChFamPsyc can be started after Part I (Foundation Year) of the MA or MSc in Child and Family Psychology or an approved Master of Education is completed.
 This programme can be started alongside the second year of the master’s or in a subsequent year.

 This is a limited-entry qualification and a special application is required for this programme – see 'How to apply' below.

-For full entry requirements see the Regulations for the Postgraduate Diploma in Child and Family Psychology or use the admission requirements checker.
+For the full entry requirements see the Regulations for the Postgraduate Diploma in Child and Family Psychology or use the admission requirements checker.

 The Postgraduate Diploma in Child and Family Psychology involves a programme of academic study and professional development which consists of the Practicum Year and the Internship Year.
 The Internship Year begins once the academic component and Practicum Year is completed.